 11 Things You Need to Know Before You Travel to Peru

 If you’re planning to visit the country soon (or just want to know more about it than the fact that it has Machu Picchu) here’s a list of the 11 things you need to know before you travel to Peru.

-1. Public bathrooms never have toilet seats
+1. Public bathrooms in Peru never have toilet seats.

 Is it easier to clean?
 Do toilet seats cost extra in this country?
 Is there some giant landfill in the outskirts of town filled to the brim with discarded toilet seats?
 Where are they all?

-2. The ancient Incan language of Quechua is still alive and well
+2. The ancient Incan language of Quechua is still alive and well.

-This was such a surprise for me!
 A lot of Peruvians we interact with are speaking Spanish as a second language just like us.
 Many communities in Peru still speak the Incan language of Quechua.
 In fact, over 11 million people in South America still speak it today, making it the most widely spoken Indian language in the Americas.
-You even know some Quechua words yourself, like llama and jerky.
-The craziest part of all, though?
-It is not even a written language, and it has still survived the centuries.
-Amazing.
+You even know some Quechua words yourself, like the common words “llama” and “jerky.”

-3. Your shower might kill you
+3. Your shower might kill you.

 For some reason, the water heater of choice in Peru is electric shower heads.
 A tell tale sign that you’re using a suicide shower will be low water pressure, strange noises, and an array of exposed wires sticking out of the shower head.
 Yeah, using these has been my least favorite part of traveling in Peru.

 I deal with suicide showers by trying to shower less, jumping in and out as fast as possible, and getting right with God before every shower so I can die with peace of mind when they inevitably fry me.

-4. The bus movies are… interesting
+4. The bus movies are… interesting.

 Additionally, it seems the only prereq for a movie to be chosen for the bus ride is that it’s filled with violence, gore, or nudity (but preferably all three.)
-Every one so far has had war, guns, explosions, and some even had topless women.
+Every one that I’ve seen so far has had war, guns, explosions, and some even had topless women.
 Who cares about the innocent children riding these buses right?

 Another important thing to keep in mind when making plans to travel to Peru is that ticket prices for busses can vary… a lot.
 It took me awhile to learn from my mistakes, and I ended up paying almost $100 extra for our busses through the country before I figured this out: never buy bus tickets anywhere except the bus station!